 FPS is an acronym that stands for frames-per-second.
-Essentially, it measures how many images a GPU (graphics processing unit) is able to render and how many are being displayed on your monitor each second.
+Essentially, it represents how many images the GPU is able to render each second and how many are being displayed on your monitor each second.

 For example, if a game was running at 1 frame per second, you would only be seeing one image every second.
-This is more akin to a slideshow than a real-time experience and a game would literally be unplayable in that state.
+This is more akin to a slideshow than a real-time experience and a game would, obviously, be unplayable at 1 FPS.

-So, in the end, the more frames are rendered and displayed each second, the smoother the experience will be.
+So, basically, the more frames are rendered and displayed each second, the smoother the experience will be.

 The human eye is a highly advanced organ, but it can hardly tell the difference between a couple of frames.
-Because of that and because of the standards imposed by the hardware, FPS is usually rounded up to:
+Because of that and because of hardware-imposed standards, FPS is usually rounded up to the following framerates:

 - 60 FPS – This is the target goal for most gaming PCs.
 On consoles, only the less demanding or better-optimized games can manage a stable 60 FPS.

-- 120 FPS – A framerate that is only possible on monitors with 144-165 Hz refresh rates, it is what only the more powerful high-end gaming PCs can achieve.
-It is not achievable by consoles.
+- 120 FPS – A framerate that is only possible on monitors with 120-165 Hz refresh rates and is what only the more powerful high-end gaming PCs can achieve in demanding games without any settings drops.
+It is not achievable by consoles (yet).

-Keep in mind that the higher the framerate, the harder it is for the human eye to distinguish a difference.
-For example, anyone would be able to see just how much smoother 60 FPS is compared to 30 FPS but a difference between 120 FPS and 240 FPS is hard to see in real time even when compared side by side.
+Keep in mind that the higher the framerate, the harder it is for the human eye to see a difference.
+For example, anyone would be able to see just how much smoother 60 FPS is compared to 30 FPS but a difference between 120 FPS and 240 FPS is often difficult to see in real time even when compared side by side.

-Here, we come to the important question.
+Here, we come to the titular question.
 However, it is one that is impossible to answer.

-- 30 FPS – Good for single-player and for a more cinematic experience
+- 30 FPS – Good enough for single-player and for a more cinematic experience.

 And as a final word, if you’re currently shopping for a new monitor, we would advise checking out our thorough guide on the best gaming monitors of 2019!